Cyclone Climb Guides

 The Gibbet

-The Gibbet climb (aka Winter's Gibbet) only features in our 93 mile route, yet it is well known and respected in the NE cycling community.
+The Gibbet climb (aka Winter's Gibbet) features in our 112 and 95 mile routes and is very well known and respected in the NE cycling community.
 Again, it features variations in gradient, with the steepest sections actually at the foot of the climb.
 It's also relatively long at 2 miles, with a gain of 500 feet.
 Simon Warren featured this climb, too, in his book Cycling Climbs of the North East.
 Locals will tell you that this climb is also very weather dependent, with the entire length extremely exposed to winds from virtually any direction.
 You should pray for a North-Easterly or a still day.
 With a tail wind it's a fun climb with an even more enjoyable blast past Harwood Forest on the following descent.

 Cyclone Climbs - The Gibbet from Cyclone Cycling Festival on Vimeo.